Lyme disease: Host animals

 Others have noted that while deer are reproductive hosts, they are not Borrelia burgdorferi reservoirs.
 This is because it was found that white-tailed deer blood actually kills the Borrelia burgdorferi bacteria.
 Researchers have suggested that smaller, less obviously visible Lyme reservoirs, like white-footed mice and Eastern chipmunks, may more strongly impact Lyme disease occurrence.
 Ecosystem studies in New York state suggest that white-footed mice thrive when forests are broken into smaller, isolated chunks of woodland with fewer rodent predators.
 With more rodents harboring the disease, the odds increase that a tick will feed on a disease-harboring rodent and that someone will pick up a disease-carrying tick in their garden or while walking in the woods.
 Data indicates that the smaller the wooded area, the more ticks it will contain and the likely they are to carry Lyme disease, supporting the idea that deforestation and habitat fragmentation affect ticks, hosts and disease transmission.

 Tick-borne diseases are estimated to affect ~80 % of cattle worldwide.
 They also affect cats, dogs, and other pets.
 Routine veterinary control of ticks of domestic animals through the use of acaricides has been suggested as a way to reduce exposure of humans to ticks.
 However, chemical control with acaricides is now criticized on several grounds.
 Ticks appear to develop resistance to acaricides; acaricides are costly; and there are concerns over their toxicity and the potential for chemical residues to affect food and the environment.

 In Europe, known reservoirs of Borrelia burgdorferi were 9 small mammals, 7 medium-sized mammals and 16 species of birds (including passerines, sea-birds and pheasants).
 These animals seem to transmit spirochetes to ticks and thus participate in the natural circulation of B. burgdorferi in Europe.
 The house mouse is also suspected as well as other species of small rodents, particularly in Eastern Europe and Russia.
 "The reservoir species that contain the most pathogens are the European roe deer Capreolus capreolus; "it does not appear to serve as a major reservoir of B. burgdorferi" thought Jaenson & al. (1992) (incompetent host for B. burgdorferi and TBE virus) but it is important for feeding the ticks, as red deer and wild boars (Sus scrofa), in which one Rickettsia and three Borrelia species were identified", with high risks of coinfection in roe deer.
 Nevertheless, in the 2000s, in roe deer in Europe "two species of Rickettsia and two species of Borrelia were identified".

 Vaccination

-As of 2023, no human vaccines for Lyme disease were available.
+As of 2026, no human vaccines for Lyme disease were available.
 The only human vaccine to advance to market was LYMErix, which was available from 1998, but discontinued in 2002.
-The vaccine candidate VLA15 was scheduled to start a phase 3 trial in the third quarter of 2022, with other research ongoing.
+A human vaccine candidate created by Pfizer and Valneva was put up for regulatory approval in March 2026.
 Multiple vaccines are available for the prevention of Lyme disease in dogs.